Download Instructions & Notes

 Please let us know via Discord or the website how you get on with it – good points, bad points and any errors (hopefully few).

 Earlier program versions: If anyone needs an earlier version for any reason they are available for download at https://www.dropbox.com/sh/wvruss55cfzdvgw/AAApyZeGaIRyJAtS6clOuo0La?dl=1

 Possible Compatibility Issues

-It is hoped that the latest version has overcome these problems but the instructions will remain in case anyone still experiences issues.
+It is hoped that later versions (from v2.4.0) overcome the problems listed below which affected earlier versions, but the instructions remain in case anyone still experiences issues.